OSGeo/PROJ/docs/source/operations/transformations/horner.rst

 .. option:: +inv_origin=<northing,easting>

-    Coordinate of origin for the inverse mapping
+    Coordinate of origin for the inverse mapping.
+Not required for iterative inversion.

 Real polynomials
 ..............................................................................